lmri-met/metpyrad/docs/source/tutorials/hidex300_1.rst

     6      2       1            2             85.17               142      1.000           100 2023-12-01 12:53:00
     7      2       2            2         223689.40            335843      1.110           100 2023-12-01 12:56:24

-This table compiles, for each cycle and repetition, the measurements provided by the Hidex TDCR system of count rate, counts, real time, dead time and end time, both for the radionuclide sample and the background.
+This table compiles, for each cycle and repetition, the measurements provided by the Hidex 300 SL automatic liquid scintillator counter of count rate, counts, real time, dead time and end time, both for the radionuclide sample and the background.
 See more details about these quantities in the Topic guide.